 Don't close accounts either.
 Closing an account reduces your available credit.
 For example, if you have credit limits totaling $10,000, and balances of $2,000, your ratio is 20%.
 If you then close an unused credit card with a limit of $6,000, you just raised your ratio to 50% — and that's a bad thing to a mortgage lender.

 So, borrowers who change jobs in the middle of the process create additional underwriting conditions which end up delaying the loan approval process.
 If you are thinking of switching jobs and want to qualify for a home mortgage soon, consult with a mortgage professional to see if the job move will negatively affect your ability to be eligible for a mortgage.

 Before making that big leap into purchasing that dream home, check out a few more tips that are specific to cutting costs when buying a new home.

-Once you’ve found the right loan, you’re one step closer to closing.
-But wait, did you know there are still ways to cut costs from your mortgage?
+Closing costs generally run between 2% and 5% of your loan amount.
 Depending on the real estate climate in your area, you have the opportunity to get a portion of your closing costs covered if you negotiate with the home seller.
 Factors like how long the home has been on the market and if the market (in general) is struggling are good reasons to negotiate closing cost options.

-Just don't forget the bottom line: be prepared, save what you can along the way, and most importantly — focus on closing the loan and getting the keys to your new home.
+Just don't forget the bottom line: be prepared and save what you can along the way.
 The mortgage process can be relatively straightforward so long as you follow your lender's guidance and you're ready to commit to making that dream (home) come true.